10 Steps to Setting Healthy Boundaries

 2. Give yourself permission

 The biggest obstacle in asking for what you want is fear.
 Fear that someone will get mad or be disappointed.
 To set boundaries means feeling the fear and doing it anyway.
+This gets easier with practice.
 Start with the safest people until you gain confidence.

 3. Be specific about your requests